Docente titolare del corso

 The course focuses on the practice of "Public Affairs".
 Discussing different public affairs approaches, we examine to what extent corporate interest and individuals can influence the political processes and particularly changes in legislation.
-In the course, we will get to know institutions such as the European Commission, Parliament or Council or the US Federal Trade Commission as well as the (semi-)direct democracy of Switzerland and its specifics.
-In order to understand and apply Public Affairs strategies the course presents the functioning of the internal market and programs, which can assist business.
+In the course, we will get to know institutions such as the European Commission, Parliament or Council or the US Federal Trade Commission as well as the (semi-)direct democracy of Switzerland and its specifics such as the militia system.
+In order to understand and apply Public Affairs strategies the course presents a toolbox of public affairs.
+The role of the media and the involvement of stakeholders are particularly emphasized.

-The course addresses issues such as lobbying and reputation, think tanks, grassroots initiatives, consultancies, stakeholder relations and the impact of corporate social responsibility on public affairs.
+The course addresses issues such as lobbying and corporate political activity, think tanks, grassroots initiatives, consultancies, stakeholder relations and the impact of corporate social responsibility on public affairs.
 Furthermore, a critical reflection on the use and misuse of Public Affairs and Lobbying is discussed by evaluating different codes of conduct for Public Affairs practitioners.

-Teaching will include a series of case studies and also informs about the basic principles of the political law making processes in open democracies.
+Teaching will include a series of lectures, case studies, workshops and also informs about the basic principles of the political law making processes.